psottomayorpereir/COP4520-ProgrammingAssignment2/README.md

 My implementation is Strategy #2 of Minotaur's Crystal Vase.
 It simply allows the guests to check the sign on the door and see if the showroom is "BUSY" or "AVAILABLE".

 If available, the guest goes see the vase and he gets added to a chosenGuest list so that he does not go see the vase more than once.
 If the room is not available, the guest does not bother on going inside the room.

+This makes the code efficient too since we are not allowing guests to see the vase more than once.

 In comparison with the other strategies, here are some of the advantages and disadvantages: